bioinfomaticsCSU/GapReduce/README.md

 2) Simulating the draft sequences of a genome by contigs produced by a assembler

 	This module is a stand-alone module of GapReduce, which is available after installing GapReduce.
+	First, it aligns contigs against the references of a genome by MUMmer.
+The regions of the references covered by contigs are kept.
+Any position of the references not covered by any contig is replaced by symbol ‘N’, which will be identified as gaps.
+Then, it outputs the changed references as the draft sequences of the genome, and the real sequences corresponding to gaps.
 	Run command line:
 		perl perfect_scaffold.pl contig_file reference_file perfect_scaffold_file gap_file
 		<contig_file>: